tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 Have TAs circulate and ensure that students are not stuck.

 If students encounter issues, ensure that they have spendable UTXOs in their wallet.
-This means checking their balance on a block explorer like Blockcypher and ensuring that the incoming transactions are confirmed, and the wallet has a positive balance.
+This means checking their balance on a block explorer like Blockcypher, ensuring that the incoming transactions are confirmed, and that the wallet has a positive balance.

 ### 14. Instructor Do: Bitcoin Transactions Review (5 min)

 Congratulate the students on programming money!

-Ask the students the following questions:
+Ask students the following questions:

 * What are some benefits the UTXO system provides?